What is the Southborough Community Choice Program?

 Please note that any savings will apply only to the supplier services portion of your National Grid electric bill.
 Delivery charges will be unaffected by the Southborough Community Power Choice program.

 What will change if I participate in this program?

-You will see two changes as a result of participating in the Southborough Community Power Choice program:
+You will see two changes as a result of participating in the program:

-- On the Supplier Services portion of your National Grid electric bill, you will see the program supplier listed instead of Basic Service Fixed.
+- On the Supplier Services portion of your National Grid electric bill, you will see Public Power listed instead of Basic Service Fixed.

-- The price that National Grid uses to calculate the supplier services piece of your bill will change from the Basic Service rate to the rate that Southborough has negotiated with the selected supplier.
+- The price that National Grid uses to calculate the supplier services piece of your bill will change from National Grid’s Basic Service rate to the program rate.

 Otherwise, everything else will remain the same.
 You will continue to receive your bill from National Grid, you will continue to pay National Grid, and you will continue to call National Grid when your power goes out.